Nursing: Direct Entry Graduate Programs

 - General Chemistry with lab (one semester)

-Applying with Missing Admission Prerequisites:
+Applying with Missing Admission Prerequisites

 Visa Requirements and Full-Time Academic Status

-Due to immigration stipulations, international students requiring a student visa to study in the U.S. must be enrolled full-time in a degree-granting academic program.
-If accepted, F-1 visa holders must be enrolled full time in the DE program for the duration of the program.
+If you require a student visa to study in the US, you must be enrolled full-time in a degree-granting academic program.
+If accepted, as a F-1 visa holder, you must maintain full-time enrollment in the Direct Entry program for its entire duration.

-Additionally, if you are currently in the U.S. and have any visa other than an F-1, you must check with the Bureau of Citizenship and Immigration Services regarding procedures for changing your visa status.
-International students requiring an F-1 visa cannot enroll in non-degree courses nor can they be admitted provisionally pending completion of admission requirements.
+Additionally, if you are currently in the US and have any visa other than an F-1, you must check with the Bureau of Citizenship and Immigration Services regarding procedures for changing your visa status.

 Application Deadlines